exercism/jq/concepts/reduce/about.md

 - STREAM is a _stream_ of items, each stored in the $var variable in turn.
 - INITIAL\_STATE is the starting value of the accumulated result.
-- The REDUCING\_EXPRESSION is the where the current value from the stream is "folded" into the accumulated result.
+- The REDUCING\_EXPRESSION is the where the current value $var from the stream is "folded" into the accumulated result.
   - In the context of this expression, `.` is the current value of the accumulator.
   - The output of the expression is stored into the accumulator for use in the next iteration.
   - After the last iteration, the accumulated result is the output of `reduce`.